-A summary timetable for the summer 2020 GCSE examinations is included with this handbook.
+A summary timetable for the summer 2021 GCSE examinations will be included with an updated version of this handbook in Year 11.
 Soon after the examination entries have been made (late February) an individual timetable listing all the examinations you will be sitting will be given to you.
 It will tell you which examination is on which day, whether it is in the morning or afternoon and the length of the examination.
 You must check your timetable carefully to be sure you have been entered for the right examinations.
 Ask your subject teachers if you are not sure.
 If you have any other queries, please see the Examinations Officer.